nismod/JEM/_gpkg/README.txt

 Versions:
 --------

+	VERSION 2.0
+		- Voronoi of population assignment added
+		- Known issues:
+			1. Topology around substations is incorrect in parts
+			2. Some multilinestring data is not being properly processed by snkit functions and is hence dropped from the dataset
+			3. Hydro power plant locations unknown [fix in progress]
+			4. Demand assignment around north of island is incorrect due to errors in admin boundary layer

 	VERSION 1.2
 		- Costs are now provided as totals ($US) in addition to unit costs ($/MW or $/MW/km)